 If you don’t think you believe in yourself, perhaps add a question-mark at the end, instead of the full-stop? or an exclamation! (*by changing the punctuation you will alter the entire meaning of this poem).
 Whatever you decide, say it with conviction and cast away disbelief and BELIEVE!

-How to read this poem
+How to read this poem out loud

 Take a confident positive stance.
 Plant your feet firmly down on the floor.
 Hold your head up high with your neck stretching upwards and the top of your scalp reaching for the sky.
 Pull yourself up.
 Pose in a powerful position and stand tall (or sit).
 Keep your back straight, and your shoulders down, head up, buttocks in, chest out, and raise your chin!
-(I learnt these important instructions from my ballet tutor).
+(I learnt these important tips from my elocution tutor).

 This posture will show self-confidence and assertiveness.
 Then.
 Read the words (oops, I mean word!).
 And project your voice!